-It is difficult to say what vehicles in your state will be exempt from car insurance requirements.
-In most states golf carts and mopeds that aren’t designed for road use are exempt from having car insurance.
+It is difficult to say which vehicles in your state will be exempt from car insurance requirements.
+In most states, golf carts and mopeds that aren’t designed for road use are exempt from having car insurance.

-Enter your zip code and get your free online car insurance quotes today!
+Enter your zip code above and start comparing affordable car insurance quotes today!

 Why do the laws on exempt vehicles vary from state to state?

-Often times the laws in different states vary because of the amount of accidents that have occurred in the past with certain vehicles.
-For example, Florida car insurance laws are partially based on the fact that the sunshine state sees a lot of boats on trailers on the road and thus has a higher incident of accidents that include a trailer; in fact, a trailer can be the cause of many different types of accidents.
+Oftentimes, the state laws vary because of the amount of accidents that have occurred in the past with certain vehicles.
+For example, Florida car insurance laws are partially based on the fact that the sunshine state sees a lot of boats on trailers on the road.

 What’s more, if you cause an accident that leads to injuries, then the costs can be prohibitive.
 You don’t want to leave yourself in a situation where you have to figure out how to pay these types of bills.